jackhale98/TDT/docs/test.md

 ## JSON Schema

-The full JSON Schema for tests is embedded in PDT and available at:
+The full JSON Schema for tests is embedded in TDT and available at:

 ```
-pdt/schemas/test.schema.json
+tdt/schemas/test.schema.json
 ```